 By the nature of its services, the Company establishes direct contact with the customer base of its clients.
 Given the importance of this role, the Company believes that its reputation for providing premium quality service is critical.
-Both the Company and its clients monitor and evaluate the performance of telephone representatives to confirm that clients' programs are properly implemented using clients' approved scripts and that the telephone representatives meet clients' customer service standards.
-The Company regularly measures the quality of its services by reviewing such variables as average length of call, calls per hour, average speed of answer, sales per hour, rate of call abandonment and order conversion percentages.
+Both the Company and its clients shadow monitor and evaluate the performance of operators to confirm that clients' programs are properly implemented using clients' approved scripts and that the operators meet clients' customer service standards.
+The Company regularly measures the quality of its services by reviewing such variables as average handle time, volume, average speed of answer, sales per hour, rate of abandonment and order conversion percentages.
 The Company's information systems enable the Company to provide clients with regular reports on a real-time basis as to the status of an ongoing campaign and to transmit summary data and captured information electronically to clients.

 The Company maintains a quality assurance department for each of the live agent divisions that is responsible for the overall quality of the services being provided.
-A comprehensive performance appraisal is typically given to every telephone representative every six to eight weeks.
-The Company uses statistical summaries of the performance appraisal information for its training and operations departments to provide feedback and to identify telephone representatives who may need additional training.
+A comprehensive performance appraisal is typically given to every agent representative every six to eight weeks.
+The Company uses statistical summaries of the performance appraisal information for its training and operations departments to provide feedback and to identify operators who may need additional training.